 The winner would get 5 sunny day and 4 thrilling nights in Honolulu with the band.
-In addition they included a cool Walkman, DEVO albums, outfits, spending money and much more.
-Sadly it was a contest reserved for the 18 year and older crowd, so young spuds need not apply.
+In addition, they included a cool Walkman, DEVO albums, outfits, spending money and much more.
+Sadly, it was a contest reserved for the 18 year and older crowd, so young spuds need not apply.
 As a guest of Devo, you would also get to go backstage at their concert.
-Which took place on February 22, 1982 at the Neal S. Blaisdell Center Arena in Honolulu, HI.
-Sadly no footage of that concert is online.
+Which took place on February 22, 1982, at the Neal S. Blaisdell Center Arena in Honolulu, HI.
+Unfortunately, no footage of that concert is online.

 MTV seemed to be on a real contest-kick back in 1982.
 My sister was always talking about the House Party contests that she wanted to win.
 I think that one took place right after the Devo contest.
 It was a real fun time to be watching MTV, I can only imagine how crazy it was working there.

 Update: The promo for this contest was removed from the internet.
 This appears to be part of the ongoing effort to scrub the history of original MTV from the internet, even though you can not and will not ever see this material anywhere else.